kvsgouker/540FinalProject/README.md

-# Project 6: Global Theme Park Attendance & Ride Analysis
+# Global Theme Park Attendance & Ride Analysis

 This project integrates and analyzes multiple datasets related to global theme park attendance and ride features.
 By combining data from Queue-Times, the Roller Coaster Database (RCDB), and Wikipedia, it builds a unified, structured dataset to explore patterns in park popularity, ride characteristics, and visitor behavior.